dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 The first aspect we'll examine is tool accessibility without commitment.
 We're delighted that both Dotenv Vault and Doppler offer free versions for users to experience the platforms.
 The main difference here is that, unlike Doppler, Vault doesn't support product trials.
 But with a commitment-free version available, why not offer a trial subscription?
 The answer might lie in the fine print of both business models.

 {% include helpers/screenshot.html url="/assets/img/blog/vault-vs-doppler/dotenv-vault-vs-doppler-pricing-support-comparison.png" %}
-*Figure 9: Dotenv Vault vs Doppler – Pricing & Support Comparison*
+*Figure 9: Dotenv Vault vs Doppler – Pricing and support comparison*

 On one hand, Dotenv Vault's free version is feature-complete with no rigid limits imposed, as is the case with Doppler's request limits.
 This makes a trial offer unnecessary since the only reasons to use it would be to try features like Custom environments, User access controls, Version history, Audit log, Compliance reporting, Trusted IPs, and Webhooks.
 Even so, these advanced capabilities are quite common for many developers.